The business impact of pests

 Large stores can stock tens of thousands of products from multiple sources with complex supply chains, requiring efficient monitoring and control procedures for supplies brought onto the premises.

-Food handling activities range from raw meat and fish preparation, fresh dairy products, freshly cooked foods and bakery products, fresh fruit and vegetables, in addition to packaged goods.
+Food-handling activities range from preparing raw meat and fish, fresh dairy products, freshly-cooked foods, freshly-baked products, fresh fruit and vegetables as well as dealing with packaged goods too.

 It is important for businesses of all sizes to maintain sanitation standards and actively prevent pest infestation.